UCLALibrary/research-tips/about.md

         <p>Want to collaborate?
 We would too!
 Check out <a href="http://github.com/uclalibrary/research-tips" target="_blank">our code repository on github</a> and <a href="https://goo.gl/forms/5mDfPqk838jzhB9X2" target="_blank">let us know your ideas</a>!</p>
       </div>
 </div>

+## WI+RE's way

+## Build imperfect solutions quickly and on purpose.
+Rapidly creating publishable prototypes is much more useful (and much more fun) than striving for perfection.

+## Be quick and practical.
+Everyone’s got stuff to do, so let’s get right to it.

+## Break down complexity.
+Research and writing takes time, so we try to break the process down into manageable tasks.

+## Reveal hidden challenges & expedite breakthroughs.
+Sometimes the syllabus doesn’t say it all.
+We try to make hidden challenges easier to see and overcome.

+## Deliver in diverse formats.
+We offer multiple pathways for learning, from videos and animations to learning modules and printable handouts.
+If we create something that seems to be helpful in one format, we try to adapt it to work in another.

+## Speak with our own voices.
+We’re learners, not voice actors.
+We avoid “tutorial voice” and instead share our work in our own, varied voices.

+## Experiment with what we have on hand.
+We explore & implement DIY approaches to learning design and media making.
+We tinker, try new things, and explore.
+We use tools and try out processes we have never used before, and frequently make it up as we go.

+## Pursue universal design at every stage of the process.
+Accessibility and usability are not a checkbox at the end of the project, but areas of continual importance that can always be improved.

+## Share our work openly.
+Our code is open source and our tips can be freely shared, re-used, and re-mixed under a creative commons Attribution-NonCommercial-ShareAlike license.